 Villages and Towns for Every Taste

-At the same time, villages such as Sfaka or Anogia can travel you back in time within seconds from your arrival.
+At the same time, villages such as Sfaka (in Lasithi) or Anogia (in Rethymnon) can travel you back in time within seconds of your arrival.

 Exotic Beaches as if They Come Out of a Card Postal

 Crete may not be tropical, but it is a paradise on Earth.
-And its spectacular beaches are enough to make you fall head over heels with the island.
+And its spectacular beaches are enough to make you fall head over heels for the island.

 A Lush Landscape That Will Leave You Breathless